TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 ```
 <a id="configure-smart-connector"></a>
 ## Configuring SnappyData Smart Connector

 Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in your main program (called the driver program).
 In Smart connector mode, a Spark application connects to SnappyData cluster to store and process data.
-SnappyData currently works with Spark version 2.1.1.
+SnappyData currently works with Spark version 2.1.1 to 2.1.3.
 To work with SnappyData cluster, a Spark application must set the `snappydata.connection` property while starting.

 | Property |Description |
 |--------|--------|